QRY91/uroboro/README.md

 ## 🚢 North Star Principle

-**Three commands beats seventeen.**
+**Three commands beats seventeen.
+One tool beats three.**

-This isn't just philosophy - it's what we learned.
-We took a bloated 17-command CLI with 1,558 lines and surgical-strike removed everything that didn't directly contribute to developer acknowledgment.
+This isn't just philosophy - it's what we learned twice.
+First, we took a bloated 17-command CLI with 1,558 lines and surgical-strike removed everything that didn't directly contribute to developer acknowledgment.
+Then, we took three separate trinity tools and unified them into one powerful assistant without adding complexity.

+**The Trinity Transformation:**
+- **Before**: wherewasi + examinator + uroboro = 3 tools, 3 codebases, ecosystem complexity
+- **After**: uroboro = 1 tool, 3 commands, trinity intelligence built-in
+- **Philosophy Maintained**: Query-Refine-Yield trifecta maps perfectly to capture-publish-status

-**Result**: A tool that actually gets used because it respects your time and workflow.
+**Result**: A tool that actually gets used because it respects your time and workflow, now with the intelligence of three tools unified into one seamless experience.

 ## 🤖 AI-Collaborative Design